nhman2002/UX-Design/pa2.md

 - Demographics:
     - Age: 21
     - Gender: Male
-    - Occupation: Undrgraduate Student
+    - Occupation: Undergraduate Student
     - Hobbies: Reading, Swimming, Sports, Traveling

 1. What sport do you like to play?
     - I like to play football, basketball, badminton, and swimming.
 2. How often do you play sports a week?
     - I play sports about 1-2 times a week (2-3h per time)
 3. What difficulties do you often face when preparing to play that sport (number of players, yard, equipment, ...)
-    - I often play badminton and often lack people because everyone is busy (same schedule, ...) or have unexpected problems (bad weather, unexpected work,...)
+    - I often play badminton and often lack people because everyone is busy (same schedule, ...) or has unexpected problems (bad weather, unexpected work,...)
 4. When you play a sport with your friends (or other people), do you want to play with people of the same level?
     - When playing sports with friends or others, I do prefer playing with people of a similar skill level.
 It creates a more balanced and enjoyable experience for everyone involved, and it allows us to have competitive but friendly games.

-5. What format have you used to schedule and invite friends to participate in sports with?
+5. What format have you used to schedule and invite friends to participate in sports?
     - To schedule and invite friends to participate in sports, we typically use group chats or messaging apps (Messenger, Zalo,...).
 We share available time slots and try to find a common time that works for everyone.
 Sometimes, we also use shared calendars to coordinate our schedules.
 6. If there were an application that provides player search and appointment scheduling, would you want to use it?
 Why?
     - Yes.
 Such an app would streamline the process of finding players for games and help to organize matches more efficiently.
 It would save time and eliminate the need for manual coordination, making it easier to connect with people who share the same passion for football or other sports.